mjwelchphd/GalaxyRevisited/README.md

 ## <a id="5c12f813-336a-4977-8a14-727949b4ae0b">The Home page</a>

-Once you have the app running, use your browser to go to http://localhost:8080/; the first page that comes up is the Home page from the WelcomeController that looks like this:
+Once you have the app running, use your browser to go to http://localhost:8080/; the first page that comes up is the Home page from the WelcomeController which looks like this:

 ![Home Page](Resources/Images/home-page.png)